 Charles d’Orléans (24 November 1394, Paris – 5 January 1465) is a fascinating and intriguing figure.
 He became Duke of Orléans at the early age 13, when his father, Louis X, was assassinated by men acting on behalf of the Duke of Burgundy, the opposing faction.

 Charles was wounded at the Battle of Agincourt (25 October 1415) and was taken prisoner by Sir Richard Waller.
-Because he was a “prince du sang,” literally a “prince of the blood,” i.e. a possible heir to the throne of France, the King of England, Henri V, did not want him to return to France.
-So Charles spent nearly 25 years ‘imprisoned’ in England.
+Because he was a “prince du sang,” a prince of the blood, and, therefore, a possible heir to the throne of France, the King of England, Henri V, did not want him to return to France.
+Charles would spend nearly 25 years detained in England.

 Charles as Prisoner: the Beginning of a Lasting Friendship

 Fortunately, a very sincere and long-lasting friendship grew between Sir Waller and the Duke, who, upon his release, was very generous to his friend and jailor.
 In fact, Sir Richard Waller added the fleur-de-lis to the Waller Coat of Arms.
-Moreover, Charles was a relatively free ‘prisoner,’ who frequently travelled to London, but never on his own.
-Yet, he was separated from his family and away from his native country for a very long time.
-Besides, he must have worried about the future.
-How could he tell whether or not he would one day return to France?
+Moreover, Charles was a relatively free ‘prisoner,’ who frequently travelled to London, though never on his own.
+Yet, he was separated from his family and homeland for a very long time.
+Besides, he must have wondered whether France would survive and whether he would one day return to his homeland?

 A poet is born

-So Charles whiled away the years of his lengthy captivity writing poems and songs, which, I would suspect, helped him cope with his “longue attente,” to use his own words.
-It could be said, therefore, that he created for himself a “literary homeland,” and never left it.
-When he returned to France, he stayed at his castle in Blois and entertained poets.
-Therefore, I would also suspect our prisoner was rescued by art and that art was his true calling.
+So, Charles whiled away the years of his lengthy captivity writing poems and songs, which, I would suspect, helped him cope with his “longue attente,” to use his own words.
+One could suggest, therefore, that he created for himself a “literary homeland,” which he never left.
+When he returned to France, he lived at the castle of Blois, where he entertained poets.
+One could suspect our prisoner was rescued by art and that art was his true calling.
 Charles d’Orléans is an important figure in the history of French literature.